pbandi2020/Pewlett-Hackard-Analysis/README.md

 </Table>

 * **Unique Title** - Take a look at the result set in  the retirement table.
-An employee has multiple entires based on various roles he/she might have carried during their tenure with the company.
+An employee has multiple entries based on various roles he/she might have had during their tenure with the company.
 For our current analysis we just need their latest title entry hence using a ** DISTINCT ON** aggregation function on the **Primary Key** eliminates the duplicate entry.
 Below is an example of a single employee dataset to help vizualize the data.

 <table>
  <tr>